X-LANCE/SLAM-LLM/examples/st_covost2/README.md

 {"audio": "/userhome/speech/data/common/4/en/clips/common_voice_en_699711.mp3", "prompt": "\"She'll be all right.\"<|zh|>", "gt": "\"She'll be all right.\"<|zh|>她会没事的。", "source": "covost_enenzh"}
 ```
 ## Train Stage
-Here, we have designed a four-step training process, where each training session uses the checkpoint obtained from the previous training session.
+Here, we have designed a three-step training process, where each training session uses the checkpoint obtained from the previous training session.
 ```
 #In this step, we perform ASR pretraining to acquire speech recognition capabilities.
 bash asr_pretrain.sh